stwhitfield/covid-severity/README.md

-# Diagnosing Medical Images for COVID-19 Severity
+# Diagnosing COVID-19 Severity from Chest X-Ray Images Using ViT and CNN Architectures

 ## Abstract